debanjan1992/quiz-me-react-chrome-extension/README.md

 ## Installation (Pre-built)

-If you prefer not to build the extension locally, you can download the pre-built `.zip` file from the [releases page](https://github.com/debanjan1992/quiz-me-react-chrome-extension/releases).
+If you prefer not to build the extension locally, you can download the pre-built `.zip` file.

-1. Download the `extensions.zip` file from the latest release.
+1. Download the `extensions.zip` file from the root.
 2. Unzip the file to a directory of your choice.
 3. Open your Chrome browser and navigate to `chrome://extensions`.
 4. Enable "Developer mode" in the top right corner.